 The first Circular Economy Summit, which sold out six weeks in advance, allowed over 400 leaders from across Canada to come together in Toronto to collaborate on efforts and activities and develop an action agenda for the circular economy.

 Collaborative innovation for healthy Canadian soil

-In Canada, only about 7% of the landmass is suitable for agriculture.
+In Canada, only about 7% of land mass is suitable for agriculture.
 This is why Innovation North is deploying their Compass tool to engage stakeholders of all types in improving Ontario's soil health.
-Collaboration with the University of Guelph resulted in a full-day soil health workshop.
+A collaboration with the University of Guelph resulted in a full-day soil health workshop.

 Regenerative agriculture: transforming farming toward sustainability

 Regenerative agriculture is a sustainable approach to farming that focuses on greater harmony between agricultural production, ecosystems, and the climate.
 An Ivey research project led by Dr. Jury Gualandris – Towards a Climate-Smart Food System – is exploring how Canada can more widely adopt regenerative agriculture.